-Starwood Preferred Guest Credit Card from American Express, a CreditDonkey partner, lets you earn Starpoints.
+If so, check out the Starwood Preferred Guest Credit Card from American Express, a CreditDonkey partner, which lets you earn Starpoints.

-If you like to travel, Starpoints are hard to resist, in my opinion.
+If you like to travel, Starpoints are hard to resist.
 Here's why:

-- You can also convert Starpoints to airline transfer partners such as Alaska Airlines, American Airlines, Delta, and Hawaiian Airlines.
+- You can also transfer Starpoints to airline partners such as Alaska Airlines, American Airlines, Delta, and Hawaiian Airlines.

 Starwood Preferred Guest offers 25,000 bonus Starpoints® if you spend $3,000 on purchases within the first three months of opening your new card account.
-You can earn an extra 10,000 bonus Starpoints® after you make an additional $2,000 in purchases within the first 6 months.
-This limited time offer ends 4/5.
 You earn 2 Starpoints® for each dollar of eligible purchases spent on the Card at participating SPG® & Marriott Rewards® hotels.
 You earn 1 Starpoint for all other purchases.
 You can redeem points at over 1,300 participating hotels and resorts in over 100 countries with no blackout dates.
 There are no foreign transaction fees.
 There is a $95 annual fee ($0 introductory annual fee for the first year).
 Terms apply.

-It gets better.
-Redeem Starpoints for 5 consecutive nights and get the 5th night free (excluding Category 1 and 2 hotels).
-Or transfer Starpoints to an airline transfer partner and get 5,000 bonus Starpoints for every 20,000 Starpoints you transfer at one time.
+Plus, when you redeem Starpoints for 5 consecutive nights, you get the 5th night free (excluding Category 1 and 2 hotels).
+Or you can transfer Starpoints to an airline partner and get 5,000 bonus Starpoints for every 20,000 Starpoints you transfer at one time.